dbuenzli/hyperbib/doc/manual.md

 * Sqlite3 >= v3.26.2
 * A bunch of OCaml libraries.

-## Using the web appliction with a webserver
+## Using the web application with a webserver

 ### Systemd